 Gin and tonic:

+The classic Soto highball.
+These days I don’t expend good gin — no more Hendricks for these babies.
 Pour two fingers of Aviation or Bombay Sapphire gin over a dozen thumb-sized, three finger-sized, or one cube-sized piece of ice in long thin glass.
 Add one finger of Fever Tree tonic water.
 Stir gently.
 Squeeze a pinch of lemon.

+Here we are.
 One and a half to two fingers of Hendrick’s or St. George gin into shaker half full of ice.
 Add a bottlecap’s worth of Cinzano or Tribuno Extra Dry vermouth.
 When feeling frisky, substitute St. Germain elderflower liquor.
 Depending on solidity of ice, shake; if less dense, stir.
 Pour into bone-chilling martini glass, stemmed or unstemmed (if not bone-chilling, let fresh ice sit in glass for a minute).
 Add lemon twist.
 If possible, change glasses as martini warms in enervating South Florida sunlight.

 Two fingers of Bulleit Rye or Basil Hayden’s Kentucky Straight bourbon whiskey into shaker half full of ice.
 Add a bottlecap’s worth of Cinzano or Tribuno sweet vermouth.
 Depending on taste for acerbity, add four to six drops of Angostura Aromatic Bitters or two drops of same and three drops of Bittermens Orange Cream Citrate.
 Pour into Schott Zwiesel or Schott Zwiesel-esque tumblers, although a stemless martini glass will do.